 Idaho Ski Hotel Pick: Schweitzer Mountain Resort Lodging

 Kids Ski Free in Maine

-In Maine, there’s a program called WinterKids, with kids ski free offers for fifth, sixth and seventh graders after a $35 processing fee is paid.
-The program, valued at more than $3,000, provides each child with a one-day pass at participating resorts, which include popular Sugarloaf and Shawnee Peak.
-The pass not only includes skiing, but also boarding, tubing and ice skating!
-To sign up, go to WinterKids.org, and be sure to download the new WinterKids app, too.
+In Maine, there’s a program called WinterKids, with kids ski free offers and promotions for the entire family, including 5 Family Members for $35 The pass not only includes skiing, but also boarding, tubing and ice skating!
+To sign up, go to WinterKids.org, and be sure to download the WinterKids app, too.

 Maine Ski Hotel Pick: Sugarloaf Mountain Hotel

 For $30, fourth and fifth graders receive one free lift ticket to participating New Hampshire ski resorts.
 They’ll also receive discounts on lessons and equipment, and parents and siblings get coupons for lift tickets and trail passes; deals vary by resort.
 To apply for a Snowsports Passport, go to SkiNH.com.